-The UN Committee Against Torture is slated to examine Belarus at its 70th session, tentatively scheduled for April-May 2021.
-Ahead of this examination, we have submitted a joint report, based on a monitoring mission under the auspices of the OMCT and on recent interviews with civil society representatives, journalists and other respondents who have been directly involved in the events.
+The UN Committee Against Torture is slated to adopt a list of issues for Belarus at its 70th session, in April-May 2021, which will form the basis of the State report of Belarus.
+Ahead of the adoption of this list, we have submitted a joint report, based on a monitoring mission under the auspices of the OMCT and on recent interviews with civil society representatives, journalists and other respondents who have been directly involved in the events.

 Read the full report here.

 Belarus: new report exposes denial of justice for victims of torture and police violence

 100 days of ongoing human rights crisis Facts & Figures